arelysrsd87/UFOs-Challenge/README.md

 To reset table to unfiltered state, user can delete search criteria for search field and press Enter.
 This will return the table to the unfiltered state.
 # Summary
 ## Drawback
 - A drawback from the webpage is it's inability to allow users to download the results.
+Further analysis by third parties will be limited due to the inability to further manipulate the data.
 ## Recommendations for further development
 - We recommend adding a reload button to reset the table to its unfiltered state as opposed to deleting the search criteria from the search field.
 A refresh button is more intuitive for users and commonly used on other interfaces.
 - We recommend displaying the total number of filtered results out of the total number of unfiltered results at the bottom if the filtered table.
 This will allow users to easily quantify results based on search criteria and potentially use the results for further analysis.